ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 Using Windows PowerShell to Clone a GitHub Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #.
-In Windows PowerShell, navigate to where you clone repositories on your machine.
+In Windows PowerShell, navigate to the directory on your machine where you want
+   to clone GitHub repositories.

 #.
 Go to the `PyAnsys GitHub account <https://github.com/pyansys>`_ and select the
    repository that you want to clone.